-Predict

-Draw a circuit diagram
+Predict Draw a circuit diagram to show how you could construct the telegraph using these materials.

+to show how you could construct the telegraph

-to show how you could
+to show how you could construct the telegraph

 construct the telegraph

-using these materials.

 Reason

 Why do you think this will

 work?
 Discuss type and

 use of materials in your

-use of materials in your response.
+response.